Thriving on Home Hemodialysis: Tips from 5 Inspiring Patients

 In-center dialysis was a cold, impersonal and frightening experience for Joseph and his wife and care partner Sima.
 The inflexible, often very-early-morning schedule they were on felt like a punishment, and traveling back and forth to the clinic was time-consuming.
 The whole experience was difficult and dehumanizing for Joseph, and by late last year, he was not in a good place mentally or physically.
 “He didn’t want to go to treatment anymore, and our children and I, and other family and friends, were trying to convince him to keep going,” says Sima.

-It was at that pivotal time that Joseph’s nephrologist urged him to consider home dialysis with Tablo, as he felt he would be a perfect candidate.
+It was at that pivotal time that Joseph’s nephrologist urged him to consider home hemodialysis with Tablo, as he felt he would be a perfect candidate.
 “He told us the technology was excellent and easy to learn and use, and that it would allow Joseph to feel better.
 He said we would be able to concentrate on the time he’s not on the machine, on his quality of life,” says Sima.
 Nearly two years ago, Joseph began his journey into home hemodialysis.
 With support from his wife and his nephrologist, he is thriving at home with Tablo.

-#2: More Time for Activities You Enjoy
+#2: More Time to Do What I Enjoy

 Melvin & Cleo

 Melvin, with help from his wife and care partner Cleo, treats on his Tablo four days a week, three hours a day.
 They run his dialysis at any time that works for their schedules, with weekends off.
-Previously, when he was using a different home dialysis machine, he was treating five days a week, three and a half hours a day, and additional time and effort were required to prepare and lift eight heavy bags of dialysate for each treatment.
+Previously, when he was using a different home hemodialysis machine, he was treating five days a week, three and a half hours a day, and additional time and effort were required to prepare and lift eight heavy bags of dialysate for each treatment.
 “Now on Tablo, after treatments are done, we can just move on with our day.
 You have more time to do what you want to do,” says Melvin.

 Joseph & Sima